 When looking at the system price from a couple of different Las Vegas Solar Company installers, it can be hard to figure out if System A, System B and System C are really apples-to-apples.
 Different panels, different inverters and even different panel placement can mean a HUGE difference in payback time and value for your buck.
+It’s not always the cheapest Las Vegas solar company that offers the best value for your money.
 (Not sure what you’re looking at?
 Click here to learn more about how solar technology works.)

-Below, we’ll walk you through how to compare purchase prices for rooftop solar systems prices in Las Vegas.
-With this handy chart and the ranges listed for Las Vegas, you’ll quickly be able to nail down where the value for the money is.
+Below, we’ll walk you through how to compare purchase prices for rooftop solar systems in Las Vegas.
+With this handy chart and the ranges listed for Las Vegas, you’ll quickly be able to nail down which bid has the best value for your money.

-The lowest price in the world won’t mean much if the company is not licensed to install solar in NV.
-Check their license with the Nevada State Contractors Board.
-They should have a C2 Commercial Electrical or a C2G (solar electrical only) license in good standing.
+The lowest price in the world won’t mean much if the company is not licensed to install solar in NV or has ran afoul of contracting laws.
+Before you call someone for a quote, you should check their license with the Nevada State Contractors Board.
+They should have an active C2 Commercial Electrical or a C2G (solar electrical only) license in good standing.
 The bid limit on the license should be greater than the quoted cost of your project, and there should be NO disciplinary action against their license.

 It’s tempting to go for that super low price sometimes offered by unlicensed contractors or ones who are in trouble with the Board.
+Contracting in NV without a valid license is a crime.
 If you choose to hire an unlicensed contractor, you are taking on a huge risk if they damage your home, someone gets hurt on your property during install, or they do not complete the install as promised.
-Here are some more tips from the Contractors Board on how to select a good quality solar installer,
+Here are some more tips from the Contractors Board on how to select a good quality contractor.

 Next, check their reviews on Yelp!, Google, Facebook, Nextdoor, the Better Business Bureau or any other review site you like.
 If you cannot find any reviews or you see a lot of one and two star ones, move to the next company on your list.